Scholastic wrestling: History

-The history of scholastic wrestling in the United States is closely related to the development of its college counterpart.
-The Eastern Intercollegiate Wrestling Association held its first tournament in 1905, which soon sparked many more wrestling tournaments for both college and university students and high school students.
-College and high school wrestling grew especially after the standardization of the National Collegiate Athletic Association (NCAA) wrestling rules, which applied early on to both collegiate and scholastic wrestling (with high school having slight rule modifications).
-More colleges, universities, and junior colleges would begin offering dual meets and tournaments, including championships and having organized wrestling seasons.
+The history of scholastic wrestling in the U.S. is closely related to the development of its college counterpart.
+In 1905, the Eastern Intercollegiate Wrestling Association held its first tournament, which soon sparked many more wrestling tournaments at both the collegiate and high school levels.

+At the high school level during the 1930s and 1940s, wrestling programs and championships would grow rapidly, as state-based high school athletic bodies added and sanctioned the sport.
+In the mid-20th century, college and high school wrestling programs greatly expanded after the National Collegiate Athletic Association (NCAA) standardized collegiate wrestling rules, which were all or partly adopted on the high school level by state athletic associations.

-There were breaks in wrestling season competitions during World War I and World War II, but at the high school level especially, state association wrestling championships sprung up in different U.S. regions throughout the 1930s and 1940s.
-As amateur wrestling continued to grow from the 1940s onward, various collegiate athletic conferences also increased the number and quality of their wrestling competition, with more wrestlers making the progression of wrestling in high school, being recruited, and entering collegiate competition.
+The standardization of NCAA rules also inspired colleges, universities, and junior colleges to expand their dual meets and tournaments, including developing organized wrestling programs and expanding existing ones.
+As high school wrestling continued to grow in the 1950s and ensuing decades, various collegiate athletic conferences also increased the number and quality of their wrestling programs, with a growing number of high school wrestlers being recruited and entering collegiate-level competition.

-Girls' scholastic wrestling has somewhat fuzzy roots, as girls from time to time would join boys' teams as early as the 1970s, and there having been established various private girls wrestling clubs throughout the U.S. Most notable among early women scholastic wrestlers was Tricia Saunders, a National Wrestling Hall of Fame inductee.
-Girls would often have no alternative other than to compete directly with boys and, in some notable cases, had tremendous success that were highly publicized nationally.
-The first official all-girls wrestling team in a public school was formed at Brookline High School in Brookline, Massachusetts; the team of 15 girls was formed in 1993 and became an official public high school team three years later.
+Girls scholastic wrestling has a less definitive history.
+It began in the 1970s when girls sporadically began joining boys wrestling teams.
+In the 1990s, girls-only high school wrestling programs began being established.
+Notable early women scholastic wrestlers include Tricia Saunders, the first female National Wrestling Hall of Fame inductee.
+In 1993, the first official all-girls high school wrestling team was established at Brookline High School in Brookline, Massachusetts; the team of 15 girls became an official public high school team three years later in 1996.
+The first official U.S. Girls Wrestling Nationals was held the following year in 1997.

-The first official U.S. Girls Wrestling Nationals was held 1997.
-From the early 20th century through the present day, various state high school associations across the U.S. continue to host annual wrestling championships for individuals and for teams.
-At one time there could be no middle school wrestlers participating at the high school level, but today, middle school wrestlers can also compete at the high school level if allowed through procedures set out by their state association.
+Since the early 20th century, state high school associations across the United States host annual wrestling championships for individuals and for teams.
+At one time, there could be no middle school wrestlers participating at the high school level, but as of 2016, middle school wrestlers now can also compete at the high school level if allowed through procedures set out by their respective state associations.
 As in all scholastic sports, after a middle schooler participates at a varsity level, they can no longer compete in a junior or middle school level in that sport.

-Arkansas, the 49th state to sanction high school wrestling, began scholastic wrestling competition in the 2008–09 season with over forty schools participating.
-Shortly after, Ocean Springs High School became the first school in Mississippi (the 50th state to sanction high school wrestling) to field a high school team.
-The Mississippi Wrestling Foundation began supporting the creation of more high school wrestling programs in the 2020s.
-Today, Mississippi has around 18 high school wrestling teams and began holding a state championship tournament in 2022.